 These entrepreneurs give themselves the opportunity to imagine a business vision, gauge direction, and alter the system as they go – not to mention taking home a chunk of the profit.

 As the months of the 2013 calendar turn and your new quarter begins, it’s time to step back from the daily grind and reinvigorate your business with a healthy and more human take on employee motivation and how you’ve come by success and failure.

 Set new goals with the purpose of creating positive cash flow and reenergizing your employees.

 Reenergize Your Business: Reflect on Successes … and Failures

 Driven forward no matter how lavish the surroundings, small business owners tend to struggle when reflecting, even after a landmark year.
 This introspective look doesn’t just give fuzzy feelings it also provides insight into how to move forward.

 Reflecting on how success motivates employees.
-Positive reinforcement in the workplace enhances the self image and solidifies behavior of all employees.
+Positive reinforcement in the workplace enhances the self-image and solidifies the behavior of all employees.

 Along with celebrating achievements, evaluate business struggles.
 Maybe you could have done a better job organizing finances.

 Set New Goals